ubc-library-rc/dryad2dataverse/docs/scripts.md

 * Checking for updates and handling **those** automatically

-Included with **dryad2dataverse** is a script and possibly binary files which do exactly this.
+Included with **dryad2dataverse** is a script and possibly binary files (should they ever be compiled) which do exactly this.
 The binary files, if available for your operating system, should not even require a Python installation; they are self-contained programs which will run and monitor the copying process.

 ### An important caveat